Joshua-Okidi/qr-code/README.md

       <p class="outfit-forText">Scan the QR Code to visit FrontEnd <br> Mentor and take your coding skills to <br> the next level</p>
   </div>
 ```
-The CSS below made my box appear the way it did in the screenshot above
+The CSS below made my #container appear in the middle as shown in the screenshot;
 ```css
 #container {
     position: absolute;